Faith-Based Character Development

 Designed for men in the community to come together and lift each other up with fellowship and accountability.

-Led by Jordan Wade and Marvin Daniels, this group focuses on biblical manhood.
+Led by The Hope Center male staff, this group focuses on biblical manhood.

 Hope Family Care Center